io7lab/io7-platform-cloud/doc/user-guide.md

 You do not assemble any of that.
 Two scripts put it on a Linux server, and from then on your time goes into the part that is actually yours — your devices and your automations.

 This guide is about that second part.
-Setting the platform up takes one section; the other seven are about using it.
+Get the platform running first — it is two scripts and a dummy device, and you can do it in an afternoon without buying anything.
+The lessons start after that.

 By the end you have a lamp that a switch turns on, a light sensor that turns it on by itself, and a dashboard you can open from your phone.
 If you want to go further, the same automation